Iraqi PM chairs security meeting after drone attack on residence | Law-Order

 - Iraq

-"The cowardly terrorist attack that targeted the home of the prime minister last night with the aim of assassinating him, is a serious targeting of the Iraqi state by criminal armed groups," the premier's office said in a statement issued following the meeting.
+"The cowardly terrorist attack that targeted the home of the prime minister last night with the aim of assassinating him, is a serious targeting of the Iraqi state by criminal armed groups," his office said in a statement after the meeting.
 Six members of Kadhimi's personal protection force stationed outside his residence in the Green Zone were wounded, security sources told Reuters.

 No group immediately claimed responsibility.
-The attack came two days after violent clashes in Baghdad between government forces and supporters of Iran-backed political parties, most of which have armed wings, since those groups lost dozens of seats in parliament after a general election on Oct.
-10.
+The attack came two days after clashes in Baghdad between government forces and supporters of Iran-backed political parties, most of which have armed wings, since those groups lost dozens of seats in parliament after an Oct.
+10 general election.

 Kadhimi has ordered an investigation into the deaths and injuries of demonstrators and security forces in those clashes.
 President Barham Salih condemned the attack as a heinous crime against Iraq.
 "We cannot accept that Iraq will be dragged into chaos and a coup against its constitutional system," he said in a tweet.